In this post we discuss how improving your muscular system can eliminate chronic ankle pain and inflammation.

 The damage to the ligament was severe enough to require surgical intervention to have it reattached.
 He has suffered chronic pain and inflammation in the joint ever since.

 Naturally this situation was getting him down.
 When his rehab failed to restore even minimal function back to his ankle, Hayden was referred on for further investigation.

 The medical solution was to prescribe immunosuppressants to control the inflammation.
 This worked to a certain extent although as soon as Hayden stopped taking the medication the inflammation would reappear upon activity.

 This is what Hayden had to say recently after 6 sessions of Muscle Activation Techniques (MAT) and a targeted programme of isometrics.

 “Paul has transformed my mobility.
 After tearing the ligaments in my ankle 8 years ago, I wasn’t able to walk for a day without ankle pain.
 I was prescribed potent immunosuppressants to combat the inflammation in the joint but this did not solve the problem.
-After 6 weeks of therapy with Paul I am now able to walk, run and even play football without pain.
+After 6 weeks of training with Paul I am now able to walk, run and even play football without pain.
 The impact of improving my muscular system has been profound.”

 Whilst I enjoy getting 5 star reviews from great people like Hayden, they are not my end goal.
 My wider mission is to demonstrate the profound effect exercise can have when it’s applied in the right way.

 It’s troubling to think there are more people out there who are taking powerful medication, when the underlying issue may be a deficit in their muscular system.
 Especially when the long term health consequences of this type of medication are considered.

 To resolve injury the impact on the muscular system must be addressed

 The effect of ankle sprains on the muscular system and in particular the peroneal muscles are well documented.
 It is possible to reverse these changes with the right approach however.